Herb Roasted Turkey.

 To lighten the meal up from a traditional holiday turkey dinner, we skipped the dressing/stuffing, avoided the cranberry sauce, and freshened up the flavour with five herbs including cilantro.

-Sides of spring asparagus with lemon, roasted carrots, spring mix salad, brioche dinner rolls and a chilled rosé, rounded out the meal.
+Sides of roasted carrots, potatoes, brussels sprouts and mashed potatoes plus homemade gravy, brioche dinner rolls and a chilled rosé, rounded out the meal.

 Watch the process video here